-When a dog is sold, re-homed, lost/stolen or deceased or moves to another house with its family outside of the Town of Mosman Park, it is the registered owner's responsibility to advise the Town of the change in the dog’s situation within 28 days of the change using this form which can be submitted by email to email@example.com or posted to P.O.
+When a dog is sold, re-homed, lost/stolen or deceased or moves to another house with its family outside of the Town of Mosman Park, it is the registered owner's responsibility to advise the Town of the change in the dog’s situation within 28 days by completing an Update of Animal Ownership Form which can be submitted by email to firstname.lastname@example.org or posted to P.O.
 Box 3, Mosman Park, WA, 6912.

 Where a change in residence or status occurs, the pet owner must contact their relevant Microchip Data Base Company within 7 days to update the animal’s and where applicable, the new owner's details so that the information remains accurate and up to date.

 Download a Dog Registration Form.